 Prior to utilizing Tolemi’s solution, City-Parish staff had to aggregate and standardize records held across nineteen different agencies.
 Each source of data was different, requiring significant time and resources to compare key vital signs and make determinations about the condition and status of each.
 Department staff estimate time savings of 15 to 20 hours a week in some cases.

-“This tool allows to operate more efficiently as we track, map, and eliminate blight across East Baton Rouge Parish,” said Mayor Broome.
+“This tool allows us to operate more efficiently as we track, map, and eliminate blight across East Baton Rouge Parish,” said Mayor Broome.
 “Along with time and cost savings, BuldingBlocks allows us to be smarter in how we collectively address blight moving forward.”

 The BuildingBlocks software has already mapped the 9,750 blight service calls in the past two years.
 It has also calculated that blighted properties account for just 3% of the overall building stock but over 10% of all police incidents.
 By taking an innovative, data-driven approach to tackling blight, Mayor Broome aims to curb crime and revitalize Baton Rouge’s neighborhoods.